subinviswanathan/drdt-test/README.md

 * Enforced [WordPress coding standards](https://github.com/WordPress-Coding-Standards/WordPress-Coding-Standards) with [PHP code sniffer](https://github.com/squizlabs/PHP_CodeSniffer)
 * Performance testing with [Lighthouse](https://developers.google.com/web/tools/lighthouse/)
 * Visual regression testing with [BackstopJS](https://github.com/garris/BackstopJS/)

-## Deprecated Branch
-The old version of this example used CircleCI 1.0 and did a lot of steps that the [Terminus build tools plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin/) now does manually.
-This has been deprecated in favor of an example based on CircleCI 2.0 and [Example WordPress Composer](https://github.com/pantheon-systems/example-wordpress-composer/).
-The [circle-ci-1](https://github.com/ataylorme/Advanced-WordPress-on-Pantheon/tree/circle-ci-1) branch has this version archived for reference only.

 ## CircleCI Setup
 You will need to add the following environment variables in the CircleCI UI.
 See [https://circleci.com/docs/2.0/environment-variables](https://circleci.com/docs/2.0/environment-variables/)/ for details.